 What should I bring?
 How can I be best prepared?

 To prepare for the clinic consultation, it is best if you have a list of questions ready beforehand.
 The attorney will have read through the Clinic Client Form prior to your meeting so they will have some general information about your business or organization.
 Keep in mind that your appointment is only 60 minutes long, so you should maximize your time as much as possible!
 The more specific your questions are, the easier it will be to assist you.
-If you aren’t sure what questions to ask, that is ok too.
+If you aren’t sure what questions to ask, that is okay too.
 The attorney will do their best to guide you in the right direction.

-How is the clinic structured, what should I expect?
+How is the clinic structured?
+What should I expect?